DFE/MONK/doc/source/codingstyle.rst

     meaning you might find something there, that has not been addressed in :term:`MONK` yet.
 Place a comment in the code explaining why you were not able to follow :term:`MONK's<MONK>` style guide.
-If possible, create an `issue`_ and try to get the style guide changed accordingly.
+If possible, create an `Issue`_ and try to get the style guide changed accordingly.

  #.
 Discuss with other developers whether there might be a way that you are not
     aware of.